 Stars and Sails has Tom producing some classical guitar references played crisply and sharply.
 He is pondering the universe, whistling as he contemplates the stars and planets, their function and their meaning.
 The guitar playing is enjoyable to just sit and listen to on this one.

 The final tracks bring us back to overtly religious themes.
 A table in the wilderness seems to combine the Last Supper Table with Jesus’s sojourn in The Wilderness for forty days and forty nights.
-It is an upbeat number with some harmonica to go with his guitar playing giving a wilderness campfire feel to it.
+It is an upbeat number with some harmonica to go with his guitar playing, giving a wilderness campfire feel to it.
 You can imagine Jesus with his disciples sitting round such a campfire eating fish from Lake Galilee caught by Peter and the conversations that ensued.
-And in, “A Song of sable Night,” Tom has become one of the disciples sitting at the feat of Jesus who is keeping his thoughts on him, Tom.
-In this song he is faithful and true.
-There is a slightly discordant note when the message Jesus gives, “sets you free,” but, “is grief to some.”
-It is a reflective song that shows Tom at his most introspective and serious of thought.
+And in, “A Song of sable Night,” Tom has become one of the disciples sitting at the feat of Jesus who appears to focus on Tom.
+A meditative reflective song There is a slightly discordant note when the message Jesus gives, “sets you free,” but, “is grief to some.”
+Tom is at his most serious and introspective.
 Finally the CD ends with, “It’s been a while,” This is an autobiographical number, Tom in his faded blue dungarees recalling the past and finding it difficult to separate dreams and memory.
 Ancient civilisations and tropic isles are recalled.
 Whether this is a hint at a belief in reincarnation is not evident.

 This album provides food for thought.
 You do not have to agree with Tom’s religious beliefs but you can admire his clear honest look at life and the world around him.
-It is a courageous album in many ways because he tries different styles and techniques to present a song.
+It is a courageous album in many ways because he tries different musical styles and techniques.
 Sometimes they work and sometimes they don’t.
-He uses the themes and topics that interest and influence him in creative, thoughtful and intelligent ways.
+He however uses the themes and topics that influence him in creative, thoughtful and intelligent ways.

 EPONA RECORDS: http://www.eponarecords.com/